DylanStrnad/Programming-Assignment-1/DOCS.md

     sem_t mutexProducer;
     sem_t mutexConsumer; };

+## Semaphore Setup
+Initialized in the producer file.

+    //Initialize emephores
+    sem_init(&shmp->slotsFilled, 1, 0);
+    sem_init(&shmp->slotsEmpty, 1, 2);
+    sem_init(&shmp->mutexProducer, 1, 1);
+    sem_init(&shmp->mutexConsumer, 1, 0);

+slotsFilled will be initially set to 0, because the array is empty.
+For this reason, slotsEmpty is set to 2. mutexProducer set to 1, as the producer needs to run before running the consumer.

 ## The producer
 The producers job is to randomly produce 1 or 2 items into the shared buffer.
 Uses rand() to determine how many items to produce.